 Four-year Grammar School

-1) the average school results from all subjects in the eighth and the ninth year of the elementary school did not exceed the value of 1.4 (for both 8th and 9th grade, only the school results for the first semester are presented)
+1) the average school results from all subjects in the eighth and the ninth year of the elementary school did not exceed the value of 1.4 (the school results from the 1st and 2nd half of the 8th grade and the 1st half of the 9th grade are documented)

-2) the average school results from all subjects in the eighth or the ninth year of the elementary school did not exceed the value of 1.3 (for both 6th and 7th grade, only the school results for the first semester are presented)
+2) the average school results from all subjects in the eighth or the ninth year of the elementary school did not exceed the value of 1.3 (the school results from the 1st and 2nd half of the 8th grade and the 1st half of the 9th grade are documented)

-3) the average school results of at least the three following subjects (Czech, English, History) in the ninth year of the elementary school did not exceed the value of 1.1 and the total school results from all subjects in the eighth and the ninth year did not exceed the value of 1.7 (for both 6th and 7th grade, only the school results for the first semester are presented)
+3) the average school results of at least the three following subjects (Czech, English, History) in the ninth year of the elementary school did not exceed the value of 1.1 and the total school results from all subjects in the eighth and the ninth year did not exceed the value of 1.7 (the school results from the 1st and 2nd half of the 8th grade and the 1st half of the 9th grade are documented)

 4) placed first down to fifth in a regional or district round of a mathematics, chemistry, physics, geography or astronomy competition, or alternatively a competition in Czech language or an equivalent competition announced by the Ministry of Education, Youth and Sports or by schools (such as the Maths Kangaroo, IT Merit Badge)